Heart disease doesn’t occur in a vacuum. It is caused by complications that arise from a variety of factors including diabetes and obesity.

 Obesity and Diabetes Statistics:

-- 1 in 3 Americans are obese (defined by 30% of BMI).
+- 1 in 3 Americans are obese (defined by 30% BMI).

-- 1 in 12 are diabetic (with another 3 in 12 displaying symptoms of insulin resistance or pre-diabetes).
+- 1 in 8 are diabetic (with another 3 in 8 displaying symptoms of insulin resistance or pre-diabetes).

 Both obesity and diabetes have reached epidemic proportions.
 It is a shame, because this “epidemic” is caused primarily by poor nutrition and the lack of understanding about the role of fats in our western diet.

 The History of our Recommended Diet

 The 1940’s food wheel was much closer to a balanced nutrition diet than later recommendations.
 But notice how butter and fortified margarine had their own food group?
 And the message is: “Eat some food from each group each day” […] and then “eat any other foods you want”.
 The 1940’s version recommended one serving of grains a day, which is reasonable.

 The Ancel Keyes campaign, and the lipid hypothesis led to the food pyramid with its 6 to 11 servings of grains recommendation that has led to the over-consumption of carbohydrates–and 75% of the population with some degree of insulin-resistance, including obesity and chronic high blood sugar/insulin levels.

 In spite of the clear science implicating high-carb, low-fat diets in these tragic epidemics, the USDA updates the food pyramid again in 2005, which is yet another misguided attempt to get people to eat more carbs and less fat.
-“My Plate” (2011) MyPlate is the current nutrition guide, depicting a place setting with a plate and glass divided into five food groups.

 The U.S. Department of Agriculture’s MyPlate, while well-intentioned, fails to give people some of the basic nutrition advice they need to choose a healthy diet.
+MyPlate is the current nutrition guide, depicting a place setting with a plate and glass divided into five food groups.

-“The Healthy Eating Plate” (2011) The new Healthy Eating Plate was created by Harvard Health Publications and nutrition experts at the Harvard School of Public Health.
+The new Healthy Eating Plate was created by Harvard Health Publications and nutrition experts at the Harvard School of Public Health.
 It directs consumers to the healthiest choices in the major food groups.
 The Healthy Eating Plate is based exclusively on the best available science and is not subjected to political and commercial pressures from food industry lobbyists.